 Muhammad Awan is a Senior Splunk Admin in working in Public Sector.
 Has been associated with Splunk and data science related technologies for a decade.
 Splunk Certified Admin and Splunk Certified Power User.
 Microsoft Certified Solutions Exert and Microsoft Certified Solutions Associate (Office 365) MCSA (Messaging).

 Course Overview [Autogenerated] Hi, everyone.
-My name is Mohammed Awan and welcome to my Coast Splunk Enterprise Administration Parsing and many plating data.
-I'm a senior Splunk administrator and technical lead at a government sector organization.
-In this course, we're going to learn in detail different techniques and methods.
-Toe parse data at index time in Splunk enterprise, we'll see how Splunk software identifies the event Boundaries, recognizes and assigns time stamps and extracts, default and custom fields at index time.
+My name is Mohammed a want to and welcome to my coasts Splunk Enterprise Administration Parsing and many plating data.
+I'm a senior.
+Splunk ES min is traitor and technical lead at a government sector organization.
+In this course, we're going to learn in detail different techniques and methods to parse data at index time in Splunk ES enterprise, we'll see how Splunk ES oft where identifies the event boundaries, recognizes and assigns time stamps and extracts, default and custom fields.
+At index time.
 We'll learn how to customize these processes through configuration files, as well as filtering, routing, masking and modifying raw data before indexing some off.
-The major topics that will cover include understanding and configuring event line breaking, passing time stamps.
-Extracting custom fields and overriding default fields.
+The major topics that will cover include understanding and configuring event line breaking, passing time stamps, extracting custom fields and overriding default fields.
 Filtering and routing events and masking and modifying raw event data.
 By the end of this course, you will know how to pass and manipulate incoming stream off raw data, as well as routing it to multiple destinations before it is indexed.
-Before beginning the course, you should be familiar with basic Splunk administrative tasks as well as possess some knowledge off Splunk architectures.
-I hope you'll join me on this journey to learn passing and modifying raw data with the Splunk Enterprise Administration passing and Manipulating data course at Pluralsight
+Before beginning the course, you should be familiar with basics Splunk administrative tasks as well as possess some knowledge off Splunk ES check Chur.
+I hope you'll join me on this journey to learn passing and modifying raw data with the Splunk ES Surprise administration passing and manipulating data course at Pluralsight.